 The insurer will take these various factors into account and calculate your cover’s cost based on the likelihood you will make a claim.

 Due to the declining value of the sum assured when it comes to decreasing term insurance, the risk is already mitigating throughout the period of the policy, meaning insurers can charge less for this type of cover.

 Decreasing vs level

 Decreasing term life insurance is a form of term life cover.
 Meaning the policy is valid for a specified amount of time.

 There is another form of term life cover know as level.

-As a result, it is ideal for an interest only mortgage, inheritance or to help cover the cost of your funeral.
+As a result, it is ideal for an interest-only mortgage, inheritance, or help cover your funeral cost.